reversinglabs/reversinglabs-siem-rules/README.md

 This repository contains SIEM rules to aid in detecting the tactics, techniques, and procedures (TTPs) used by various threat actors.

+> *Want to stay in the loop?
+Subscribe to be notified for new Microsoft Sentinel content from ReversingLabs: https://www.reversinglabs.com/threat-intel-weekly-newsletter-sign-up*

 ## Categories

 ### [Ransomware](./Ransomware/)